ana-luisa-costa/GNN4PPM/README.md

 ## Overview

-GNN4PPM is a pipeline that combines RDF graph embeddings with relational graph neural networks to predict process attributes and supports the publication "GNN4PPM: Multi-Target Predictive Process Moni- toring with Relational Graph Convolutional Networks".
+GNN4PPM is a pipeline that combines RDF graph embeddings with relational graph neural networks to predict process attributes and supports the publication "GNN4PPM: Multi-Target Predictive Process Monitoring with Relational Graph Convolutional Networks".

 ## Setup